ashyibo23/DecisionTree/README.md

 # DecisionTree
-- :evergreen_tree: implementation of decision tree classifier from scratch.
+- :evergreen_tree: implementation of decision tree classifier from scratch to pick an action in a pacman environment.

 - Classic Pacman arcade game as developed at UC Berkeley (http://ai.berkeley.edu).